EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 EDHOC-Exporter(label, length)

 The output of the EDHOC-Exporter function SHALL be derived using other = exchange_hash, AlgorithmID = label, and keyDataLength = 8 * length, where label is a tstr defined by the application and length is a uint defined by the application.
 The label SHALL be different for each different exporter value.
-An example use of the EDHOC-Exporter is given in {{app-a2}}).
+An example use of the EDHOC-Exporter is given in {{oscore}}).

 # EDHOC Authenticated with Asymmetric Keys {#asym}